amedeos/amedeos.github.io/_drafts/2023-01-19-Using-ebpf-on-OpenShift-quick-and-dirty-way.md

 $ oc adm must-gather
 ```

-## Special mention to OpenShift 4.12+
+## A Special mention to OpenShift 4.12+
-Starting from OpenShift 4.12 version, inside a toolbox is present the bpftool, you can use it without needing to follow this procedure:
+Starting with OpenShift 4.12, the bpftool is included package in a toolbox and can be used without following this procedure:
 ```bash
 $ ssh core@worker
 [core@worker-0 ~]$ sudo -i